da-nrw/DNSCore/ContentBroker/src/main/markdown/documentation.md

 ## Node administrators - Setting up Environments with DNSCore

+* [click here](administration-interfaces.md) for a description of the non gui interfaces to the application.
+* Information on the [installer](administration-the-installer.md) script.
 * Overview of the common installation [modes](administration-dnscore-modes.de.md) "pres" and "node" (german version).
 * How to perfom a minimal installation of [DNSCore](installation_minimal.md).
 * How to set up [iRODS](installation_irods.md) for DNSCore.